-To educate and equip students to be informed and active citizens.
+We exist to educate and equip students to become informed and active citizens.

 What we Teach